ashleysally00/small-business-ai-prompts/README.md

 - Give appropriate credit
 - Link to the license
 - Indicate if changes were made

+## 🚧 Work in Progress
+This repository is actively being developed.
+Core guides and templates are being added and refined regularly.

 ---
 Created and maintained by Ashley Rice 👩‍💼